eccenca/documentation.eccenca.com/docs/consume/consuming-graphs-in-power-bi/index.md

 - Select the connector and click `Connect`
 - Read and accept the 3rd party connector notification
 ![connecting-3rd-party-service](22-1-2-connecting-3rd-party-service.png)
-- In the following dialog you need to specify the connection and information and access credentials, ask your Corporate Memory administrator for assistance if you miss any of the requested details.
+- In the following dialog you need to specify the connection and information and access credentials.
+Ask your Corporate Memory administrator for assistance if you are missing any of the requested details.
 You have the option to use username + password or a client secret for login.
-In case of a custom setup is used advanced configuration can be provided:
+In case a custom setup is used, advanced configuration can be provided:

 !!!
 Access-Configuration

     === "Username + Password"
-        In order to use username +  password based login you need to fill the details shown below:
+        In order to use username + password based login you need to fill in the details below:

         - First Step
             - Corporate Memory Base URI